steffichoi/e-cal/README.md

 - fix update reminder bug
 - create multiple alarms and notifications
 - view of activity details when one item in weekly schedule is clicked
+- navigate to daily view when date column clicked on
+- can navigate to next week through drop down calendar widget as header

 NOT IMPLEMENTED